-- the customer requests services where the accountant / tax adviser does not have expertise (except where the accountant / tax adviser is making a referral to a suitably trained professional); - the customer has no discernible reason for using the businesses' services, or the businesses' location; - the customer is reluctant to provide normal information or provides only minimal information; - the customer is reluctant to meet personnel from the firm in person and / or uses a "front person"; - the customer's documentation cannot be readily verified; - the customer is reluctant to provide the business with complete information about the nature and purpose of the relationship including anticipated account activity;
+- The customer requests services where the accountant / tax adviser does not have expertise (except where the accountant / tax adviser is making a referral to a suitably trained professional). - The customer has no discernible reason for using the businesses' services, or the businesses' location. - The customer is reluctant to provide normal information or provides only minimal information - The customer is reluctant to meet personnel from the firm in person and / or uses a "front person". - The customer's documentation cannot be readily verified. - The customer is reluctant to provide the business with complete information about the nature and purpose of the relationship including anticipated account activity. - The customer is located in a higher risk jurisdiction. - Customers that are cash (and / or cash equivalent) intensive businesses, such as: - money or value transfer services; - o operators / brokers in virtual assets; and - o dealers in precious metals or stones. - Customers that are not usually cash intensive but appear to have substantial amounts of cash. - The customer provides instructions intermittently and without legitimate reasoning. - The customer's transaction pattern suddenly changes in a manner that is inconsistent with the customer's normal activities or inconsistent with the customer's profile. - Transactions involving numerous jurisdictions. - Unexplained lack of information / transparency in the transaction. - The customer changes the means of payment / transaction, without justification, at the last minute.

-- the customer is located in a higher risk jurisdiction; - customers that are cash (and/or cash equivalent) intensive businesses, such as - o money or value transfer services; - o operators/brokers in virtual assets; - dealers in precious metals or stones; - customers that are not usually cash intensive but appear to have substantial amounts of cash; - the customer provides instructions intermittently and without legitimate reasoning; - the customer's transaction pattern suddenly changes in a manner that is inconsistent with the customer's normal activities or inconsistent with the customer's profile. - transactions involving numerous jurisdiction; - unexplained lack of information / transparency in the transaction; - the customer changes the means of payment / transaction, without justification, at the last minute; - transactions are sent to, or originate from higher risk jurisdictions without apparent business reason; - transactions are received from third parties; - the customer has a history of changing financial advisers / businesses and using a number of businesses in different jurisdictions; - the customer's address is associated with multiple accounts that do not appear to be related; - the customer is known to be experiencing extreme financial difficulties; - the customer enquiries about how to close accounts without explaining their reasons fully; - the customer is indicating that the they do not want to obtain the necessary government approvals / filings; - the customer acts through intermediaries such as money managers or advisers in order not to have their identity registered; - the customer exhibits unusual concern with the businesses' compliance with Government reporting requirements / AML/CFT policies and procedures; and - the customer is using virtual assets and/or any other means of anonymous payment for a transaction / payment and lacks an apparent legitimate legal / tax / business rationale.
+- Transactions are sent to or originate from higher risk jurisdictions without apparent business reason. - Transactions are received from third parties. - The customer has a history of changing accountants / businesses and using a number of businesses in different jurisdictions. - The customer's address is associated with multiple accounts that do not appear to be related. - The customer is known to be experiencing extreme financial difficulties. - The customer enquiries about how to close accounts without explaining their reasons fully. - The customer is indicating that they do not want to obtain the necessary government approvals / filings. - The customer acts through intermediaries such as money managers or advisers in order not to have their identity registered. - The customer exhibits unusual concern with the businesses' compliance with Government reporting requirements and / or AML/CFT policies and procedures. - The customer is using virtual assets and/or any other means of anonymous payment for a transaction / payment and lacks an apparent legitimate legal / tax / business rationale.